Nonjuring schism: English Non-Juring movement

-"Non-Juror" generally means those who refused to take the Oath of Allegiance to the new monarchs, William III and Mary II.
+"Nonjuror" generally means those who refused to take the Oath of Allegiance to the new monarchs, William III and Mary II.
 It includes "Non-Abjurors", those who refused to swear the Oath of Abjuration in 1701 and 1714, requiring them to deny the Stuart claim.
-Nine bishops became Non-Jurors, including the Archbishop of Canterbury, William Sancroft, along with five of the seven bishops prosecuted by James in June 1688.
-One study estimates that 339 members of the clergy became Non Jurors, around 2% of the total; of these, 80 subsequently conformed, offset by another 130 who refused the Oath of Abjuration in either 1701 or 1714.
+Nine bishops became nonjurors, including Archbishop of Canterbury William Sancroft andfive of the seven bishops prosecuted by James in June 1688.
+One study estimates that 339 members of the clergy became nonjurors, around 2% of the total; of these, 80 subsequently conformed, offset by another 130 who refused the Oath of Abjuration in either 1701 or 1714.
 This ignores natural decline, so the actual number at any time would have been lower, while the majority were concentrated in areas like London and Newcastle, implying large parts of England were untouched by the controversy.

 Identifying lay members is more complex, since only those holding a public office were required to swear.
 One source identifies a total of 584 clergy, schoolmasters and university dons as Non Jurors, but this almost certainly understates their numbers.
 The reasons for non-compliance varied; some, like Bishop Thomas Ken, considered themselves bound by their oath to James, but did not oppose the new government and continued to attend church services.
 Others argued the new regime was illegitimate, since divine right and inheritance meant kings could not be removed, the so-called "state point".
 A more fundamental issue was the 'church point', the belief Parliament had no right to intervene in ecclesiastical affairs, whether appointing or removing bishops and clergy, or changes to church policies.